 COBI A-10 Warthog Set (5812)

-Both children and adults will get hours of enjoyment from this COBI A-10 Warthog Set (5812) .
+Both collectors and brick enthusiasts will get value and hours of enjoyment from this COBI A10 Warthog Set (5812) .
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.

 A-10 Warthog History: